HewlettPackard/foedus_code/README.markdown

     # We prohibit in-source build, so you have to create a build folder and compile there.
     mkdir build
     cd build
-    # Note, this is equivalent to -DCMAKE_BUILD_TYPE=Debug.
-You can also use Release/RelWithDebInfo.
+    # You can also use Release/RelWithDebInfo just like usual CMake projects.
-    cmake ../
+    cmake ../  -DCMAKE_BUILD_TYPE=Debug
     make

 Or, import it to C++ IDE, such as kdevelop.
 Any IDEs that support CMake build should work.